bah8k/hazazer-privacy/privacy-policy.md

 # Privacy Policy

-we adara app takes your privacy seriously.
+we hazazer app takes your privacy seriously.
 To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information